andreimerlescu/andreimerlescu/README.md

 > majestic **\[at\]** hey **\[dot\]** com

+I have one copyrighted work that is called [My Best Friend](/MY-BEST-FRIEND.md) that is available to read _here for free_ if you are interested.
+It's about my dog named Klaus.

 Introduce yourself, tell me what you're working on, tell me what you need my help with, then tell me how I can get in touch with you.
 I am user 91,485 on @GitHub.
 I've been around for a while.
 It's that simple and I won't bite.

 | Service | Since | Notes |